burninc0de/epub-media-overlay-editor/readme.md

 ### Waveform Controls

+- **Play/Pause**: Click the play button or press **Spacebar** to toggle audio playback
+- **Next/Previous**: Navigate between audio fragments with the arrow buttons
+- **Red timer icon "Apply Timer Offset"**: Located in the bottom waveform viewer panel, allows you to shift all fragments by desired time intervals to correct timing offsets across the entire chapter.ing synchronized text and audio in EPUB files (aka "TalkingBooks").
 - **Red timer icon "Apply Timer Offset"**: Located in the bottom waveform viewer panel, allows you to shift all fragments by desired time intervals to correct timing offsets across the entire chapter.

 ## Screenshots